taylor-training-courses/git-going-fast-course/setup/linux/Linux-Mint.md

 fi
 ```

 Make sure no lines wrap.
+If you use a different shell, make adjustments accordingly.

 ## Configration